Post-Baccalaureate Certificate in Nutritional Science

 • Some distance programs do find sites for their interns.

-• This is option is available to current employees of this WIC organization.
-Students often secure jobs with WIC after receiving their verification statement, gain working experience, and then apply/complete their supervised practice program through PHFE-WIC.
+• This option is available to current employees of this WIC organization.
+Students often secure jobs with WIC after receiving their verification statement, gaining working experience, and then applying/completing their supervised practice program through PHFE-WIC.

 • These programs include combined Masters Degree/Dietetic Internship (MS/DI) and Coordinated Programs (CP).